mstallone/WebsiteResponeTime/README.md

-A simple python program to see a website response time.
+WebsiteResponeTime
 =======

+# A simple python program to see a website response time.

 Usage: sudo python loadTime.py URL testTrials